-We hope that small groups across the country will focus initiatives intensively and for a dedicated period of time on one area homeless individual or family in need of assistance and housing.
+We encourage small groups across the country to focus initiatives intensively and for a dedicated period of time on one area homeless individual or family in need of assistance and housing.
 Our plan for this website is to share with you some of the skills and strategies that have been helpful to Dr. Mary and her team in their work

-SAFETY FIRST: Do not bring strangers into your home or vehicle.
+SAFETY FIRST: Do not bring strangers into your home or vehicle, homeless or otherwise.
 As with any group, there may be predators among the homeless population.
-Your personal safety needs to be your very first priority at all times.
+Your personal safety needs to be your first priority at all times.

 IMPORTANT: Please keep your religious preferences private.
 Do not seek converts to your faith from among the homeless population under the guise of offering assistance.
 Participation in your religious practices should never be a condition of receiving assistance.
 If people wish to affiliate with a religion or a church, they will do so on their own.

 PLEASE NOTE: Assist ONLY those individuals who confirm that they want help.
-Be patient ... eventually those who may have initially been reluctant to accept assistance often change their minds when they see that it has in fact been helpful to others.
-Many homeless people are weary of accepting assistance; "help" might not have been helpful in the past.
+Be patient ... eventually, those who may have initially been reluctant to accept assistance often change their minds when they see that assistance has in fact been helpful to others.
+Many homeless people are wary of accepting assistance; "help" might not have been helpful in the past.